Tracking success

 Paying for Value survey results

 Chart of state-funded health care by APM category over time.
-See long description.
+See long description for details.

-Chart long description: State-financed health care by APM category over time.
+Long description: chart of state-financed health care by APM category over time

 • 77% in 2019